MSh-HI/predict_ddi_xai/README.md

-# predict_ddi_xai
-SHAP-Based Explainability for Drug-Drug Interaction Prediction
+# predict_ddi_xai: SHAP-Based Explainability for Drug-Drug Interaction Prediction:

 This repository contains the code used to run Kernel SHAP explanations for the [thisishe/predict_ddi](https://github.com/thisishe/predict_ddi/tree/master) model developed by Lee et al., as reported in the paper: